TennyZhuang/ref-stable-lru/README.md

 * [crate](https://crates.io/crates/ref-stable-lru)
 * [blog post][blog_post]

-The main codes are copy from [lru-rs](https://github.com/jeromefroe/lru-rs), very grateful for the project.
+The main codes are copy from [lru-rs][lru-rs], very grateful for the project.

 The main motivation for implementing this project is that `LRUCache` should allow multiple immutable references obtained through `get` method.
+Currently, this crate is under the active development stage.
+The purpose of this crate is to validate the new design pattern and hope to apply it to more collection libraries, preferably including std.
+As for this library itself, I would prefer its proposed new API to be merged [upstream][lru-rs].

 The main idea is separating the value operating permissions from the data structure itself.
 [The blog post][blog_post] elaborates the idea.
 You can also take a look at [uitest](./tests/ui/test.rs), which explains the API design goals.